 - freeAPISlots (integer): (optional) The number of extra API sections declared in the NDB Cluster configuration in addition to any declared implicitly by NDB Operator for MySQL servers.
-Any NDB API application can connect to the NDB Cluster using one of these free slots. - image (string): (optional) The name of the MySQL NDB Cluster image to be used.
+Any NDB API application can connect to the NDB Cluster using one of these free slots. - tdeSecretName (string): (optional) The name of the secret that holds the encryption key or password required for transparent data encryption (TDE) in NDB Cluster.
+If a value is provided, NDB Operator enables TDE and uses the password stored in the secret as the file system password for all data nodes in the cluster.
+If no value is provided, TDE is not enabled. - image (string): (optional) The name of the MySQL NDB Cluster image to be used.
 If not specified, this defaults to mysql/mysql-cluster:latest.